edwardmfho/DroneTalk/README.md

-# TelloTalk
+# DroneTalk

-TelloTalk is a Python package that allows you to control your Tello drone using verbal or text-based commands.
+DroneTalk is a Python package that allows you to control your Tello drone using verbal or text-based commands.
 Plan out your drone's flight and maneuver it with ease using our intuitive command system.

 ## Installation